Michigan's Dark Sky Parks By: Sherry Trautman | Traveling Michigan

 There are very nice bathrooms with flushing toilets.
 The light inside the restroom is red so your eyes stay accustomed to the dark.

-We also like the deet-free bug spray listed below.
-Chris prefers the whips in the last image as he puts in on the top of his head or on his ears.
+We also like deet-free bug spray.
+Chris prefers the wipes as he puts in on the top of his head or on his ears.
 Plus it's super portable and small.